bristola/social_news_analysis/README.md

    For more information on how this works, please checkout the following web page: <https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html>

+1. In the [AWS console](https://us-east-2.console.aws.amazon.com/ec2/v2/home?region=us-east-2#SecurityGroups:sort=groupId) create a new security group.
+Add two inbound rules: One which is of the 'PostgreSQL' type and the source is from anywhere.
+Another which is of the 'SSH' type and the source is also from anywhere.
+After this security group is created, make sure you save the Group ID of this security group.

 1. You must have Python 3 and Pip installed on your machine.

 ## Installation